 Word started to get out that the operation could be shut down at any moment, and this only served to attract larger crowds.
 La Carnita has since gained a cult-like following and now has four locations in Toronto.

 Once a month the women of B.L.U.D host a six-course tasting menu that is focused on a theme and/or type of cuisine.
-To make reservations for either two or four people, diners must follow their Instagram page and private message the account, which reveals upcoming menus and future event dates.
+To make reservations for either two or four people, diners need to follow their Instagram page and private message the account, which reveals upcoming menus and future event dates.

 The takeaway: Use Instagram for reservations.
 It’s the “secret password” of social media.

 Do you live in a place known for its picturesque beauty?
-You may want to use it for the backdrop to your restaurant pop-up like Araxi did in Whistler, BC.
+You may want to use it for the backdrop to your restaurant pop-up location like Araxi did in Whistler, BC.

 Bacardi aimed to create an experience for their audience, which they identified as people who love the culinary world, are intrigued by other cultures, and support local chefs.
-The menu was accompanied by signature Bacardi cocktails and some twists on the classics.
+The Bacardi Paladar menu was accompanied by signature Bacardi cocktails and some twists on the classics.